As humans, we usually accept as a given that we can eat just about anything, and therefore we are omnivores.

 Plant foods are rich in phytochemicals and antioxidants; animal products aren’t.
 Phytochemicals (chemicals in plants) and antioxidants in particular neutralize the free radicals in our bodies, which can weaken our body and immune system.
 Dr. Richard Cutler, the former director of Anti-Aging Research at the National Institute of Health, says, “The amount of antioxidants we maintain in the tissues of our bodies is directly proportional to how long we will live.”
 If we eat meat and dairy instead of plants, we ensure that we won’t be reaping all the benefits of an antioxidant-rich diet that could increase our vitality and longevity.

-Our bodies know the exact, precise weight our bodies need to be at to function at an optimal level.
+Our bodies know the precise weight our bodies need to be at to function at an optimal level.
 However, it doesn’t know what to make of fuel we put into ourselves that are not compatible with our physiology.
 So if we’re eating something we shouldn’t have been eating in the first place, our bodies can’t tell us “stop now” or “that’s enough.”
 What’s more, our bodies are continually in a state of micronutrient-deprivation, so we feel the urge to constantly eat.

 When we consume whole plant foods, on the other hand, our digestive systems get to work with the fuel they know best: fiber and phytonutrients.
-Provided that what you’re eating is not processed or sugar-laden, your body will signal to you when it’s had enough.
-Additionally, you will feel simultaneously more satisfied and energized afterwards because you will have given your body its ideal fuel.

 One thing I started to grasp almost immediately after going vegan, without knowing much about nutrition at the time, is that plant foods get metabolized much differently than animal products.
+I found that I had more energy and fewer cravings in between meals, and that I could eat a lot more food than I had before without gaining weight.

 What about genetics?

-Unfortunately, there are many vested interests at stake which make promoting plant-based nutrition difficult.
+The reality is, however, that there are many vested interests at stake which make promoting plant-based nutrition difficult.
 The pharmaceutical industry, health insurance companies, and hospitals benefit financially from the model of treating disease symptoms.
 As corrupt as it may seem, sick people are big business.
 This isn’t the fault of individuals per se, but an inevitable consequence of the fact that corporations have only one obligation, which is to improve their bottom line.
 And because a radical shift towards preventative medicine would annihilate their business model, the pharmaceutical-medical complex will do whatever they can to keep things the way they are.

 Nonetheless, a good portion of doctors prioritize patient health over their perception of job security.
 And as they see the benefits and potential of plant-based nutrition, many doctors are paving their own path, one that is separate from the rigid dogma of the current medical system.